MLLMs-Augmented Visual-Language Representation Learning: Experiments

 \subsection{Visualization}

+\textbf{Image Captioning Visualization.} In Figure~\ref{fig:Imagecaptioning} we illustrate the difference in image captioning between models pre-trained on the original CC3M dataset and our improved dataset.
+Without any fine-tuning, our model exhibits a significant improvement in the ability to recognize visual concepts in images.

-\textbf{Image and text distribution visualization.} We visualize the feature distribution of image-text pairs from the original CC3M and our dataset in Fig.~\ref{fig:itdistribution}.
+\textbf{Image-text Distribution Visualization.} We visualize the feature distribution of image-text pairs from the original CC3M and our dataset in Figure~\ref{fig:itdistribution}.
 It can be observed that the original CC3M dataset contains numerous discrete and unmatched image-text pairs.
 In contrast, our dataset exhibits a distribution where almost all images have corresponding texts.
 This distribution perspective explains how our method aligns more continuous images with discrete language, thereby enhancing visual-language representation learning.

-\textbf{Image captioning visualization.} In Fig.~\ref{fig:Imagecaptioning} we illustrate the difference in image captioning between models pre-trained using the original CC3M dataset and our improved dataset. without any fine-tuning, our model exhibits a significant improvement in the ability to recognize concepts in images.
-We provide more examples of image captioning in the appendix.

-\textbf{Cosine similarity visualization.} We visualize the cosine similarity comparison between the original CC3M dataset and our dataset in Fig.~\ref{fig:cosine}.
-We use a pre-trained CLIP to calculate the cosine distance between images and texts.
-Our dataset exhibits a higher average similarity than the original distribution.
+\textbf{Cosine Similarity Visualization.} We visualize the cosine similarity comparison between the original CC3M dataset and our enhanced CC3M dataset in Figure~\ref{fig:cosine}.
+We use a pre-trained CLIP to calculate the cosine distance between image embeddings and text embeddings.
+Our method exhibits a higher average similarity, which proves the effectiveness in improving the matching degree of the image-text pairs and establishing robust image-text associations for datasets.